RTradeLtd/go-ipfs-plugin-i2p-gateway/README.md

 yet.
 It's also emphatically *not* a product of the i2p Project and doesn't carry a guarantee from them.
 File an issue here, I'm happy to help.

+Also, even if your IP address and/or location are obfuscated, your IPFS identity is unique.
+You can serve information to anonymous users, but you have an identity which corresponds to the IPFS node that you are using(No different to the key fingerprint of an SSH server).
+If it isn't possible to associate it to a real-life identity or organization, and can't be correlated with a real physical location, then it could be regarded as "pseudonymous."

 How it works
 ------------